 avoid unnecessary estate taxes, and to preserve assets for the future.

-In some cases, Crosson & Richetti may recommend a Revocable Trust, sometimes called a Living Trust, or a Last Will and Testament,
+In some cases, Crosson Richetti & Daigle LLC may recommend a Revocable Trust, sometimes called a Living Trust, or a Last Will and Testament,

 as the best way to meet your family’s needs.
 In some situations, a Minor’s Trust, Special Needs Trust, or an Irrevocable Insurance Trust is indicated.

-An Estate Administration Lawyer is one who administers the estate of a person after his or her death.
-They work to ensure the wishes of the deceased are faithfully followed.
-The attorney may also be charged with managing daily life actions such as paying a mortgage or caring for other family members.
-This process encapsulates the legal transfers of assets to its rightful beneficiaries in an efficient manner.
-It may take a couple of weeks to settle all the transfers after the court approves.
+An Estate Administration Lawyer helps our clients administers the estate of a person after his or her death.
+They work to ensure the wishes of the deceased are faithfully followed, or that the law is properly applied in instances without a will.
+The administrator or executor may also be charged with managing daily life actions such as paying a mortgage or caring for other family members.
+This entire process encapsulates the legal transfers of assets to their rightful beneficiaries in an efficient manner and the payment of necessary inheritance taxes.
+It may take a couple of months to settle all the transfers after the court appoints an administrator or executor and payment of all necessary fees and taxes, but we’ll be with you every step of the way.
 Administering the estate can be complex.
-However, with the help of Crosson & Richetti, the appointed executor will be guided accordingly on how the will executes.
-As an estate administration Lawyer based in Lehigh Valley Pennsylvania, it is our job to carry out the tasks smoothly.
+However, with the help of Crosson Richetti & Daigle LLC, the appointed administrator or executor will be guided accordingly on how the law works or how to accomplish the wishes of their loved one.
+As estate administration lawyers based in Lehigh Valley Pennsylvania, it is our job to help our clients carry out their roles and tasks smoothly.

 The Orphans’ Court is the county court that supervises the division and distribution of an individual’s property after that individual has died.
 The general process is that the Will is filed in the Orphans’ Court, the Court appoints the Executor named in the Will, and the Executor carries out the administration of the estate, giving notice to creditors and family members and filing reports with the court as required by state law and local court rules.
 The probate process is finished and the estate is closed when all creditors, taxes and administration expenses have been paid, and the remaining property has been distributed as required in the Will.
 Should the decedent not have a Will, the process of appointing an Administrator is similar, but may require additional work to ensure that the estate is properly opened and managed.
 Please call our office for additional information.